n-kyu/bocchi-bot/README.md

 ## 🚀 Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## ⚖️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.